abix-/powershell-practical/README.md

 * **Start-DatastoreMigration**: migrates VMs from a source Datastore/DatastoreCluster/MigrationGroup to a destination DatastoreCluster.
 Supports FillDatastorePercent to limit how full each datastore gets.
 Defaults to two svMotions at a time.
 Has been used to migrate 500TB+ between arrays.<br>
 * **Test-ESXiAccount**: validates that assumed credentials are valid on VMHosts<br.

+## Random Scripts
+These random scripts were written before I learned about PowerShell Modules.
+I haven't needed them in a few years and the ones I still use have been moved into the Aluminium module.

+## Next
 My intention is for this respository to be a reference for the next guy who comes along.
-If you did not get here by searching GitHub for a PowerShell cmdlet, I recommend doing this and then checking the Code results.
+If you did not get here by searching GitHub for a PowerShell cmdlet, then I recommend doing this and then checking the Code results.
 Uncommented code examples are much better than no code examples.

-## Next
 * Add comments
 * Continue to increment
 * Add explanations about the puzzles and constraints